Tired of Barcelona? Do you have an extra day and want to see a more Catalan city? Great, a day trip to Girona from Barcelona is a fantastic idea.

 The current Cathedral has the widest Gothic nave in the world (22m) and 2nd widest of all styles after St Peter Basilica in Rome.
 At a maximum height is 45m, the cathedral stands out and can be seen from afar.

-Its construction started in the 11th century in the romanesque style.
+Its construction started in the 11th century in the Romanesque style.
 Construction continued in the 13th century in the Gothic style.
-Finally, the current exterior facade was completed in the 17th century in the Barroque style.
+Finally, the current exterior facade was completed in the 17th century in the Baroque style.
 The bell tower was completed in 1590 AD.

 The Museum of the History of the Jewish Community and The Old Jewish Quarter (El Call Jueu)

-The Museum of Jewish History offers a great opportunity to learn more about the jewish community in Catalonia and Girona in particular.
-Alternatively, we recommend discovering the old quarter around the Força street, in the old town.
+The Museum of Jewish History offers a great opportunity to learn more about the Jewish community in Catalonia and Girona in particular.
+Alternatively, we recommend discovering the old quarter around Força street, in the old town.

 Monestir de Sant Pere de Galligants

-This monastery is one of the most notable romanesque buildings in Catalunya.
-Already present in the first half of the 10th century, unfortunately only the church and the cloister survived to our times.
+This monastery is one of the most notable Romanesque buildings in Catalunya.
+Already present in the first half of the 10th century, unfortunately only the church and the cloister survived.